julenbacaicoa/julenbacaicoa.github.io/_posts/2025-08-09-optimal-sensor-placement.md

   </p>
 </div>

-Figure 1 is your road‑map: $$\varphi$$ locates the gauge around the circumference and $$\delta$$ defines the gauge axis relative to the local circumferential direction.
+Figure 1 is your road-map: $$\varphi$$ locates the gauge around the circumference and $$\delta$$ defines the gauge axis relative to the local circumferential direction.
 Use that figure to follow the geometry below.

 ---